Authorities: Multiple dead in shooting at Jacksonville mall

 JACKSONVILLE, Fla.
-(AP) — Florida authorities are reporting multiple people dead and “many transported” to hospitals after a mass shooting at a riverfront mall in Jacksonville that was hosting a video game tournament.
+(AP) — Gunfire broke out Sunday at a Florida mall that was hosting a video game tournament, killing multiple people and sending many others to hospitals, authorities said.

-The Jacksonville Sherriff’s Office is reporting that one suspect is dead at the scene after the shooting at Jacksonville Landing, but it was unknown if there were other suspects involved.
+One suspect was dead at the scene at the Jacksonville Landing, a collection of restaurants and shops along the St. Johns River.
+It was unknown if other suspects were involved, the Jacksonville Sherriff’s Office reported.

 Most Read Nation & World Stories